Take the Scenic Detour 🛣

 Damage and Restoration

-By the 17th century, the castle had suffered significant damage during the Thirty Years War and the War of Palatinate Succession, but restoration efforts in the 19th and 20th centuries brought the fortress back.
+By the 17th century, the castle had been severely damaged during the Thirty Years War and the War of Palatinate Succession, but restoration efforts in the 19th and 20th centuries brought the fortress back.
 Today, it’s privately owned and maintained as a historic site that is open to the public!

 Comprehensive Guide to Berwartstein Castle (Burg Berwartstein)